 Yes, you spend a lot of time in this game running around.
 It’s fortunate that between the good graphics, music, and gameplay, almost all of it feels worthwhile.
 Looking at these screenshots makes me want to go play Guild Wars, in fact…

 And last for this update, a first-person shot of my Moa Bird.
 Er, Strider, technically.
 Again, I’ve stuck with this pre-Searing Strider all of the time since day one.
 Sure, I could get other pets, but technically the Strider is pre-Searing only… the Moa Bird of post-Searing may look the same, but they have a different species name.
 There also was a longstanding rumor that Striders and Moa Birds were different, that Striders were larger, but I don’t think that is true.
 Even so, GW would eventually add a place where your Ranger characters can release pets, the Zaishen Menagerie, to collect them all, but adding a Strider or Moa only puts Moas in the Menagerie to tame, so if I did that I’d lose the Strider permanently.
-And even if they really are identical I like the Strider, so I’ve always had to ignore every charmable animal in the game… oh well.
+And even if they really are identical apart from the names I like the Strider, so I’ve always had to ignore every charmable animal in the game… oh well.